Whatsapp Icon

 Surgical Options

 In situations where bleeding is severe or not controlled by medication, surgical intervention may be necessary.
 Procedures can vary based on the location and cause of the bleeding.
-For example, in cases of gastrointestinal bleeding, endoscopic treatments can be utilized to locate and stop the bleed.
+For example, in cases of gastrointestinal bleeding, endoscopic treatments can be utilized to locate and stop the bleeding.
 For more extensive bleeding, surgeons may need to perform more invasive procedures to control or remove the bleeding source directly.

 Other Therapies

 Radiation therapy is another tool in managing cancer-induced bleeding, especially for tumors that are accessible and have not responded to other treatments.
-It can reduce tumor size and consequently lessen bleeding.
+It can reduce tumour size and consequently lessen bleeding.
 Furthermore, laser therapy and embolization are minimally invasive procedures that can target specific areas of bleeding, offering precision treatment without the need for traditional surgery.

 Supportive Care

 Beyond direct treatment of the bleeding, supportive care plays a crucial role in managing symptoms and improving quality of life.
-This includes transfusions for those severely anemic and nutritional support, including recommendations for iron-rich vegetarian foods like spinach, lentils, and fortified cereals to help combat anemia.
+This includes transfusions for those severely anemic and nutritional support, including recommendations for iron-rich vegetarian foods like spinach, lentils, and fortified cereals to help combat anaemia.

 Effective management of cancer-induced bleeding requires a tailored approach, considering the severity of the bleeding, the overall health of the patient, and the specifics of their cancer diagnosis.
 Working closely with a healthcare team is essential to determine the most appropriate treatment strategy for each individual.